-On July 10, 2014 Kyrie Irving signed a max extension with the Cleveland Cavaliers.
-The next day LeBron James announced his intention to return home, blowing to smithereens the Kyrie as star narrative.
-Three years later, a lot of backwards and forwards leads to revisionist history.
+On July 10, 2014, Kyrie Irving signed a max extension with the Cleveland Cavaliers.
+The next day, LeBron James announced his intention to return home, blowing to smithereens the Kyrie as star narrative.
+Almost four years later, a lot of backwards and forwards leads to revisionist history.
 What if?

 Had the Miami Heat not been so thoroughly dominated by the San Antonio Spurs creating a LeBron James funk, Kyrie Irving may have gotten his wish- the center of everything Cleveland Cavaliers, paired with Andrew Wiggins.
 But LeBron James came into his orbit and everything about Kyrie Irving’s career changed.

 Earning a NBA title as a reward for being a good soldier, Irving was exhausted in the LeBron shadow even with winning a title but he wasn’t willing to burn the house down until after the season was over, a change from Isaiah Thomas.
 Does that mean he was a better teammate?

 I miss Tim Duncan.
 I miss his loyalty.
 I miss his commitment to teammates.
 I miss that he took less money so his teammates could get paid more.
 I miss his integrity.
 I miss his game.
 I miss his gratitude and generosity.
 I miss his ego-less persona, the we and not me.

 When Tim Duncan left the NBA, honor went with him, at least that’s what it felt like.

 Kyrie Irving wanting a get out of jail free card is symptomatic of stars wanting to flee when it is convenient for them to not live up to what they agreed to.
 A small cadre of stars have the entitlement excuse.
 Their talent incentivizes their hypocrisy: winning isn’t the important thing.
 They need to feed their selfishness at the expense of teammates, organizational culture and the fans who support them with no such loyalty breach.
 Fans remain.